Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm.md

 | **Sequence Diagram** | Dynamic behavior and object interactions | Time-based view of method calls |
 | **Use Case Diagram** | Requirements gathering and user interactions | User-centered view of system functionality |

-!!! note "Modeling Best Practices"
+/// details | Modeling Best Practices
+	type: note

 **Start Simple, Then Elaborate:**

 1. Begin with high-level use cases to understand requirements
 2. Create class diagrams to identify main entities
 3. Use sequence diagrams for complex interactions
 4. Add structure charts for implementation planning
 5. Iterate and refine models as understanding grows

 **Remember:** Models are communication tools - they should clarify, not complicate understanding.
+///

 ---